-These scars are often left by spots from conditions such as chicken pox and acne.
+Dents in the skin which are often left by spots from conditions such as chicken pox and acne.
 They can also be caused by injuries which lead to the loss of fat underneath the skin.
 They are sometimes known as atrophic or “ice-pick” scars.

 Scar contractures cause the skin to shrink.
 The skin usually becomes tight and in some cases movement may be restricted.
 They are often caused by burns.

 Similarly to scar contractures, stretched scars occur when the skin is stretched during the healing process.
 For example, broken skin on a joint may be stretched with the movement of the joint as the wound heals.

 Stretch marks have a similar cause to scar contractures and stretched scars, occurring when the skin is stretched rapidly, such as during pregnancy or a growth spurt.
 They may appear red at first and become paler over time.